 Anyone who is a RWSN Member can participate in the RWSN mentorship scheme.
 If you are not a RWSN Member, you can join here – it’s free, open to all and takes less than a minute.
 If you are not sure whether you are a RWSN Member, feel free to contact the RWSN Secretariat.

 - Mentees: Young professionals under the age of 35 and women of all ages are eligible to be mentees.
 In the past, the mentoring programme aimed at matching young professionals under the age of 35 with more senior professionals in the water sector.
 This year, backed by popular demand and feedback from participants last year, we have expanded the mentee category to include not only young professionals but also women of all ages working in the water sector.
 There is no minimum level of experience required.
 Students are welcome to participate.

 - Mentors: There is no age requirement for mentors (senior professionals), but they should have a minimum of 5-7 years of professional experience in the water sector.
 We are looking for a range of mentors with different levels of experience and a variety of skills, so don’t hesitate to apply even if you feel that you may not be ‘senior’ enough.

 - We strongly encourage women to sign up both as mentors and mentees, as they are currently under-represented in our membership and in the sector more broadly – and we would like this to change!

-By signing up to the RWSN mentorship programme, mentors and mentees agree to abide by the RWSN code of conduct for the mentorship programme.
+By signing up to the RWSN mentoring programme, mentors and mentees agree to abide by the RWSN code of conduct for the mentorship programme.